andrewbaxter/dinker/readme.md

 - `dest`

+  An array of places to save or push the built image.

+  The options for the elements are:

+  **Required**

+  - `ref`
     Where to save the built image, using this format: <https://github.com/containers/image/blob/main/docs/containers-transports.5.md>.

     This is a pattern - you can add the following strings which will be replaced with generated information:

     - `{hash}` - A sha256 sum of all the information used to generate the image (note: this should be stable but has no formal specification and is unrelated to the pushed manifest hash).

     - `{short_hash}` - The first hex digits of the hash

+  **Optional**

+  - `user`

+    Credentials for pushing

+  - `password`

+    Credentials for pushing

+  - `http`

+    True if this dest is over http (disable tls validation)

 - `files`